NTTCom-MS/eyp-dovecot/README.md

 ## Usage

-Right now does not support may options, it's intended to be in a small MTA server (does not support LDAP auth for example)
+Right now does not support may options, it's intended to be in a small MTA server (for example, does not support LDAP auth)

 ## Reference